 The main benefit of lazy load images is that it reduces the amount of data that needs to be loaded in the browser.
 The less data you have to load, the faster your page will load.

-You can create your own AMP page for your Shopify store page by installing the AMP plugin.
+Installing the AMP plugin, you can create your own AMP page for your Shopify store page.
 You can also use the free hosted version or buy an enterprise license if you want to edit it yourself.

 Taking advantage of browser caching

 In your Shopify’s General Settings, you can enable browser caching for your site to help speed up your website.
 It is one of the best online store features.
 This means that your site will load faster because it doesn’t have to download all of the data from the server each time a page is viewed.

 Instead, it will just download static files and use them whenever someone visits your page.
 You can also configure how far back in time you want to cache content by adjusting the expiry date under Caching Configuration.

 Optimizing Key Pages for Enhanced Shopify Performance